space-monke/Somxeti-Simulator/README.md

 -v0.91 now with adjustable volume and vfx!
 	-v0.911 fixed volume bug

+-v0.922 now with a proper settings screen and improved overall (more gameplay to come...)
  __  __  ___  _  _ _  _____
 |  \/  |/ _ \| \| | |/ / __|
 | |\/| | (_) | .` | ' <| _|